davestewart/davestewart-content/content/work/fairsquare/index.md

 FairSquare is an online-only car financing and sales platform.

-It allows people of any credit rating to buy a car on credit, using live credit rating algorithms to tailor the best price for the individual, provide a range of lenders to service the loan, and provide the cars to be sold from a catalogue of nationwide UK dealerships.
+It allows people of any credit rating to buy a car on credit, using live credit rating algorithms to tailor the best offer for the individual, from a range of lenders, and provide the cars to be sold from a catalogue of nationwide UK dealerships.

 I lead a small team to work directly with the stakeholders and build-out a greenfield platform.
 The project lasted about 9 months, and we covered every aspect of a large site build, from front end to backend, from UX flows to database optimisation, from component libraries to Worldpay integration, from SEO to regulatory requirements.